Franklyn Baur: The Revelers

+Abel Green of Variety reviewed the third Vitaphone short and gave Franklyn Baur a glowing notice: "Baur, by the manner of direction and incidental expression, aside from his vocal prowess, is a corking talking-screen bet.
+The tenor last season was in a Broadway musical and now impresses anew for the screen.
+He is of the Conrad Nagel-Wally Reid personality class."
+The film had been produced in 1927 but held back from release until October 1928, by which time Franklyn Baur had already left The Revelers to pursue a solo career.

+As soloist

 Baur's most notable radio broadcasts were for the well-known Voice of Firestone (initially titled The Firestone Hour).
 He was one of the soloists on Firestone's first broadcast in December 1928 and remained with Firestone through May 1930, after which his contract was not renewed because he had asked for compensation, in addition to his generous weekly broadcast fee, to perform at a company function.
 Following his dismissal by Firestone, Baur's career declined.
 In 1931, he went to France to take voice lessons, and he gave a recital in December 1933 at Town Hall in New York City.

 His record producer, Gus Haenschen, recalled: "He toured as a recitalist for another two years, maybe more, but as happened with other pop-music tenors before him, he sang too often — he was still on radio, too — and some of the arias he chose for his recitals were wrong for his voice.
 He developed a nodule on one of his vocal cords, and unfortunately the operation to remove the node wasn’t successful and left him with an impaired voice.
 That’s what shortened his career."

 Personal life

-Franklyn Baur died on February 24, 1950, at the age of 46 of a heart ailment at his home in New York City.
+Franklyn Baur died on February 24, 1950, aged 46, of a heart ailment at his home in New York City.